ToolUniverse: An open platform for democratizing AI scientists: Supplementary Note: Core Modules of

-\xhdr{LLM in-context search.} The LLM in-context search leverages the advanced reasoning capabilities of a Large Language Model to interpret user intent more holistically.
+\xhdr{LLM in-context search} The LLM in-context search uses the reasoning capabilities of a Large Language Model to interpret user intent more holistically.
 Rather than relying on simple keyword matching, a detailed prompt for tool selection is constructed.
-This prompt contextualizes the user's task description with the tool specifications of a candidate set of tools in \toun.
-The LLM is then tasked with analyzing this rich context to infer the optimal tool or sequence of tools required to fulfill the user's request.
-This method excels at interpreting complex, multi-step, or abstract queries that demand logical inference.
-While its application can be constrained by the finite context window of the model, it offers strong flexibility in understanding abstract goals.
+This prompt contextualizes the user's task description with the tool descriptions of a candidate set of tools in \toun.
+The LLM is then tasked with analyzing this rich context to infer a suitable tool or sequence of tools required to fulfill the user's request.
+This method is used for interpreting complex, multi-step, or abstract queries that demand logical inference.
+While its application can be constrained by the finite context window of the model, it offers flexibility in understanding abstract goals.
 The LLM in-context search is powered by the agentic tool implementation in \toun.
-This allows the user to simply provide a configuration file that defines the prompt and tool specifications, without needing to manage the backend LLM inference processes.
+This allows the user to provide a configuration file that defines the prompt and tool descriptions, without needing to manage the backend LLM inference processes.

-\xhdr{Embedding search.} Embedding search is a highly scalable method that retrieves tools by matching the semantic similarity between a user's query and the tool's description.
-To achieve this, we finetune the GTE-Qwen2-1.5B language embedding model using pairs of synthetic user queries and augmented tool specifications, training it to understand the connection between a user's intent and a tool's function.
+\xhdr{Embedding search} Embedding search is a vector-based method that retrieves tools by matching the semantic similarity between a user's query and the tool's description.
+To achieve this, we finetune the GTE-Qwen2-1.5B language embedding model using pairs of synthetic user queries and augmented tool descriptions, training it to understand the connection between a user's intent and a tool's function.
 The process involves two stages.
-First, in an offline indexing stage, each tool's specification is passed through the embedding model to generate a semantic vector that captures its meaning.
+First, in an offline indexing stage, each tool's description is passed through the embedding model to generate a semantic vector that captures its meaning.
 These vectors are then stored and indexed in a specialized vector database.
 Later, during the online querying stage, a user's natural language query is converted into a query vector using the same model.
 Finally, relevant tools are discovered by calculating the cosine similarity between the user's query vector and all the tool vectors in the database, identifying the closest matches.